CyCraft/magnetar/packages/docs/src/pages/Docs/About.md

 # Concepts

-## Store plugins
+## Store Plugins

 The idea of Magnetar is that you only need to learn how to work with one syntax to read/write data.
 Your store plugins are the ones that do the heavy lifting in the background to either cache the data locally or make API requests for you.
-The store plugins are set up in a config file, then can be forgotton about.
+The store plugins are set up in a config file, then can be forgotten about.

 In most cases you use Magnetar with two store plugins installed: